yohasebe/monadic-chat-cli/README.md

 - keep the value of the "mode" property at "linguistic"
 - set the new prompt to the "prompt" property
 - create your response to the new prompt in accordance with the "messages" and set it to "response"
-- insert both the new prompt and the response after all the existing items in the "messages"
 - analyze the new prompt's sentence type and set a sentence type value such as "interrogative", "imperative", "exclamatory", or "declarative" to the "sentence_type" property
 - analyze the new prompt's sentiment and set one or more sentiment types such as "happy", "excited", "troubled", "upset", or "sad" to the "sentiment" property
 - summarize the user's messages so far and update the "summary" property with a text of fewer than 100 words.
 - update the value of "tokens" with the number of tokens of the resulting JSON object"
-- increment the value of "turns" by 1 and update the property so that the value of "turns" equals the number of the items in the "messages" of the resulting JSON object
+- increment the value of "turns" by 1
 ```

 Note that all the properties of the JSON object above are mentioned so that GPT can update them accordingly.